• Skip to primary navigation

 I can't think of anyone who doesn't love a good Danish pastry.
 And these easy blueberry Danish pastries with cream cheese are so easy to make - it would be a shame not to treat your family to some of these delicious treats!

-The tartness of the blueberries and the sweet creaminess of the mascarpone cheese makes for a really tasty mouthful.
+The tartness of the blueberries and the sweet creaminess of the mascarpone cheese make for a really tasty mouthful.
 Pair that with some crispy, flaky puff pastry and you have a delectable dessert in no time at all.

-And my friend Chloe over at the Feast Glorious Feast website has a recipe for homemade puff pastry if you really want to try your hand at making your own.
+My friend Chloe over at the Feast Glorious Feast website has a recipe for homemade puff pastry if you really want to try your hand at making your own.

 So if you add some blueberries, mascarpone cheese and puff pastry to your shopping list I'll show you how easy these delicious blueberry cream cheese Danish pastries are to make.